Overcoming Noise in Entanglement Distribution: Introduction

 \section{Introduction}

-Quantum entanglement is one of the most peculiar and elusive properties of quantum systems and a key resource in quantum information processing \cite{Friis2019}.
+Quantum entanglement is one of the most peculiar and elusive properties of quantum systems, a key resource in quantum information processing \cite{Friis2019} and an indispensable ingredient for device-independent quantum cryptography \cite{Acin:2007db}.
 At the same time, entangled quantum systems are highly delicate since their entanglement is readily diminished by the slightest interaction with the environment.
 This is of particular relevance for the distribution of entangled photons over long distances outside of a protected laboratory environment, where particle loss and environmental noise are inevitable.
 Similar to classical communication, noise ultimately reduces the channel capacity and thus acts as a limiting factor for the link distance in quantum communications.
-Several proof-of-concept experiments have pushed the distribution distance of two-dimensional-entangled photon pairs over fiber \cite{Salart2008,Inagaki2013, Wengerowsky:2019} and free-space \cite{Scheidl2009,Krenn2015,Yin:2017} links, while others have demonstrated the distribution of high-dimensional entangled quantum states \cite{Steinlechner:2017,Ikuta:2018}.
+Several proof-of-concept experiments have pushed the distribution distance of two-dimensional-entangled photon pairs over fiber \cite{Salart2008,Inagaki2013,Wengerowsky2019} and free-space \cite{Scheidl2009,Krenn2015,Yin:2017} links, while others have demonstrated the distribution of high-dimensional entangled quantum states \cite{Steinlechner:2017,Ikuta:2018,Cozzolino2019,liu2019multidimensional,Cozzolino2019air-core,cao2018distribution}.

-Although it is not straightforward to certify high-dimensional entanglement from experimental data, it is naturally produced in the process of spontaneous parametric down-conversion (SPDC).
+Although it is not straightforward to certify high-dimensional entanglement from experimental data, its production in the process of spontaneous parametric down-conversion (SPDC) happens naturally.
 As a result of conservation laws in this process, the down-converted photon pairs are entangled in spatio-temporal properties such as energy-time \cite{Thew2004, Brendel1999, Jha2008, Maclean2018}, angle-angular momentum \cite{Vaziri2002,Leach2010,Krenn2017,Erhard2018} and position-momentum \cite{Howell2004,Schaeff2015,Wang2018}.